-6.5 Thermal Conductivity Analysis
+6.4 Thermal Conductivity Analysis

 At every instant in the model there is a flow of heat along the cylinder walls throughout its volume.
 The amount of heat that travels through the cylinder is dependent on the thermal conductive property of the material.
-The thermal conductivity k of the material of the cylinder is defined by the equation
+The thermal transfer through the material walls is given by Formula (5) below

 (5)

-Where A is the inner area of the cylinder and dT/dx is the temperature gradient at any point throughout the cylinder’s thickness.
+where k is the thermal conductivity, A is the inner area of the cylinder and dT/dx is the temperature gradient at any point throughout the cylinder’s thickness.
 However, the temperature must be the same throughout each cross section in order for the state to remain steady.
 In other words, dT/dx is a constant.
 If this were not so, the quantity of heat flowing into an element of the cylinder would not be the same as the heat flowing out.
 The heat would then accumulate inside the cylinder walls and its temperature would change, contradicting the definition of steady state (Sears 348).
-On the next page, Figure 5.0 gives a graphical representation of steady state temperature distribution through the cylinder’s thickness.

-Figure 5.0 Temperature vs Thickness of steady state cylinder

 This allows us to simplify the above equation to something much more feasible: